The Endo Playbook: Bella Valentini Shares Her Advice

 Before the surgery, I was given instructions to start fasting after dinner from the night before surgery.
 I also had to get a script filled for the Mirena IUD and bring it to the hospital for the surgeon to insert during surgery.
 When I got to the hospital, a nurse also gave me compression stockings to put on my legs to prevent blood clots.

 Although the procedure only lasted a few hours, I was kept in the hospital overnight for monitoring.
 When I first woke up after surgery, I felt extremely sore, groggy, and nauseous.
 I had excruciating pain in my chest and shoulders.
-Turns out that the gas used to inflate the abdomen during the procedure gets trapped in your diaphragm which can lead to pain in the chest and shoulders.
+Turns out that the gas used to inflate the abdomen during the procedure gets trapped in your diaphragm, which can lead to pain in the chest and shoulders.
 That pain felt worse than the excision wounds themselves.
-I remember the first time I stood up after waking up, I went to go pee and I felt like my insides were going to fall out.
+I remember the first time I stood up after waking up.
+I went to go pee, and I felt like my insides were going to fall out.
 It was such a weird feeling!
-I also had an IV drip which I had to wheel to the bathroom with me.
-I was so dizzy and uncomfortable, the nurses had to help me get to the bathroom.
+I also had an IV drip, which I had to wheel to the bathroom with me.
+I was so dizzy and uncomfortable that the nurses had to help me get to the bathroom.

 How did you prepare surgery?

 I listened to an insightful podcast called The Endometriosis Nutritionist Podcast by Anne-Marijke Gerretsen.
-Episode 66 is all about preparing for and recovering from surgery, and it gave me a lot of great tips and strategies to work with.
-Anne-Marijke suggests starting surgery prep at least two weeks before by following a gluten and dairy-free diet, eating good quality protein, increasing fibre intake, engaging in regular gentle exercise, and taking vitamin C supplements to help prepare for wound healing.
-I would recommend giving this episode a listen if you’re not sure where to start.
+Episode 66 is all about preparing for and recovering from surgery, and it gave me many great tips and strategies to work with.
+Anne-Marijke suggests starting surgery prep at least two weeks before by following a gluten and dairy-free diet, eating good quality protein, increasing fiber intake, engaging in regular gentle exercise, and taking vitamin C supplements to help prepare for wound healing.
+I would recommend listening to this episode if you’re unsure where to start.

 What was the recovery like?

 Although endometriosis surgery is referred to as a ‘minimally invasive’ surgery in clinical terms, it certainly feels major!
-It’s important to understand that it takes a significant toll on your body.
+It’s important to understand that it significantly affects your body.
 Even though the laparoscopy incisions might be quite small, the act of the incision is traumatic for the body.
 My OBGYN suggested I take two weeks off work to recover.
-I wish I had taken more but I ran out of sick leave.
+I wish I had taken more but ran out of sick leave.

-In terms of what to expect, for the first few weeks you’re going to feel sore, bloated, weak, and fatigued.
-The first few days are the worst though!
-I had awful cramping, bleeding and shoulder/back pain from the gas used to inflate my abdomen.
-I was given after-care instructions to avoid any strenuous activities or exercise, which means you can’t lift or carry anything that’s going to make you strain.
-This makes it difficult to do most of the things you’d normally do on your own.
-I strongly recommend staying with someone who can help you out, especially in the initial stages of recovery.
+Regarding what to expect, you will feel sore, bloated, weak, and fatigued for the first few weeks.
+The first few days are the worst, though!
+I had awful cramping, bleeding, and shoulder/back pain from the gas used to inflate my abdomen.
+I was given after-care instructions to avoid strenuous activities or exercise, which means you can’t lift or carry anything that will make you strain.
+This makes it difficult to do most of the things you’d normally do alone.
+I strongly recommend staying with someone who can help you, especially in the initial stages of recovery.

-Also, be aware that the pain medication can also lead to constipation, which is the last thing you want.
-It’s important to try to walk a little bit each day to get your blood flowing.
-This helps to prevent constipation and blood clots.
+Be aware that pain medication can also lead to constipation, which is the last thing you want.
+It’s important to try to walk a little bit each day to get your blood flowing, which helps prevent constipation and blood clots.

 BELLA’S ENDO LITTLE BLACK BOOK